 Stockholder proposals intended to be considered for inclusion in next year's proxy statement and form of proxy for presentation at the next annual meeting of stockholders must comply with Rule 14a-8 of the Exchange Act.
-The deadline for submitting such proposals is July 18, 2022 (120 days before the date of this year's mailing without regard to the year), unless the date of the next annual meeting is more than 30 days before or after the one-year anniversary date of this Annual Meeting, in which case proposals must be submitted a reasonable time before we print our proxy materials for the next annual meeting.
+The deadline for submitting such proposals is [1] (120 days before the date of this year's mailing without regard to the year), unless the date of the next annual meeting is more than 30 days before or after the one-year anniversary date of this Annual Meeting, in which case proposals must be submitted a reasonable time before we print our proxy materials for the next annual meeting.

 Stockholders wishing to submit proposals for the next annual meeting outside the process of Rule 14a-8 must comply with the advance notice and other provisions of Article II, Section 11 of our bylaws.
-To be timely, notice of the proposal must be received by the company no earlier than the close of business on the 120th day (August 12, 2022) and no later than the close of business on the 90th day (September 11, 2022) prior to the first anniversary of the this year's Annual Meeting; provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 30 days after such anniversary date, notice by the stockholder to be timely must be so delivered no earlier than the close of business on the 120th day prior to the date of such annual meeting and not later than the close of business on the later of the 90th day prior to the date of such annual meeting or, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of such meeting is first made by the company.
+To be timely, notice of the proposal must be received by the company no earlier than the close of business on the 120th day ([1]) prior to the first anniversary of this year's Annual Meeting; provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 30 days after such anniversary date, notice by the stockholder to be timely must be so delivered no earlier than the close of business on the 120th day prior to the date of such annual meeting or, if the first public announcement of the date of such annual meeting is less than 100 days prior to the date of such annual meeting, the 10th day following the day on which public announcement of the date of such meeting is first made by the company

-Address proposals to LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606 The specific requirements for submitting shareholder proposals are set forth in Article II, Section 11 of our bylaws.
+Address proposals to LM Funding America, Inc., Attention: Bruce M. Rodgers, Chief Executive Officer, 1200 West Platt Street, Suite 100, Tampa, Florida 33606.
+The specific requirements for submitting shareholder proposals are set forth in Article II, Section 11 of our bylaws.